heidihuang-wav/quartz/content/Now.md

 - Putting together a progressive house DJ set, like [this one](https://www.youtube.com/watch?v=VhPa0XYA5DA&t=1888s)
 - [[Reading List|Reading]]
 ## Professional stuff
-- Undergrad double majoring in Molecular and Cell Biology and Public Health @ UC Berkeley
+- Undergrad double majoring in Molecular and Cell [[Biology/Biology Stuff|Biology]] and Public Health @ UC Berkeley
-- Research assistant at the Innovative Genomics Institute
+- [[Journal/10-2023/What kind of research assistant do I want to be?|Research assistant]] at the Innovative Genomics Institute
 - Patient scribe
 - VP of Women in Weightlifting